Los Angeles Whistleblower Lawyer

 - Securities and Exchange Commission (SEC) violations

-- Violations of weights and measures law
+- Weights and measures law violations

 If you have firsthand knowledge of fraud, corruption or wrongdoing involving agencies or companies in either the private or public sectors, your rights are protected under the law when filing a lawsuit on behalf of the government.
-It is considered unlawful for an employer to retaliate for filing such a lawsuit in any way.
+It is unlawful for an employer to retaliate for filing a lawsuit in any way.

 - Termination of employment

-- Denial of employment promotions
+- Demotions and denial of promotions

-- Denial of pay increases
+- Denial of pay increases, bonuses, and other expected compensation

 - Negative performance evaluations